SaintpatrickII/pinterest_cloud/README.md

     - Next move to EC2 instances & search for userID to find associated EC2 instance, here under details you will see a field titled ```Key pair assigned at launch```, ensure local key matches this

 - Once credentials have been added to local project & hidden:
-    - SSH into AWS EC2: recommended to use remote explorer extension for AWS, copy recommended command into prompt but instead of root, connect with ec2-user before @
+    - SSH into AWS EC2: recommended to use remote explorer extension for VSCode, copy recommended command into prompt but instead of root, connect with ec2-user before @
     - example: ssh -i "xxxxxxx-key-pair.pem" ec2-user@ec2-xxxxxxxx.compute-1.amazonaws.com

 ## Initial EC2 Dependancies: